The Family Legacy

-On 15 September 1634, Emperor Ferdinand II. approved a document signed by the representatives of Libstejnsky, Novohradsky, Bezdruzicky and Krakowsky branch, which later became law.
+On 15 September 1634, Emperor Ferdinand II. approved a document signed by the representatives of the Libstejnsky, Novohradsky, Bezdruzicky and Krakowsky branches, which later became law.
 According to this document, the descendants of a nobleman who married a common woman, would not be accepted as members of the relevant family branch, and their right to the coat of arms and the name Kolowrat would be denied.
-The fact, that the law was really put into practice may be proven, among other things, by a legal action filed by Count Bohuslav Kolowrat-Krakowsky Libstejnsky (1876–1934) in 1905.
-According to this legal action Count Leopold Kolowrat-Krakowsky wasn’t entitled to take over the family trusteeship, as his father (granduncle of Count Bohuslav) Leopold (1804-1863) had married Natalia Blaszcynska, a commoner.
+The fact that the law was really put into practice may be proven, among other things, by a legal action filed by Count Bohuslav Kolowrat-Krakowsky Libstejnsky (1876–1934) in 1905.
+According to this legal action, Count Leopold Kolowrat-Krakowsky wasn’t entitled to take over the family trusteeship, as his father (granduncle of Count Bohuslav) Leopold (1804-1863) had married Natalia Blaszcynska, a commoner.
 However, the Provincial Court dismissed the action referring to the Civil Code.

 The family heritage

 JUDr.
 Dominika Kolowrat-Krakowská, Maximilian Kolowrat-Krakowský and Francesca Kolowrat-Krakowská have decided to bring the sound of their last name into keeping with the historical tradition of the family name.
 The correct orthography of the name includes two „w’s“.
-Due to the negligence of state officials during the establishment of the Communist regime, the name was constantly stated inaccurately as Kolowrat-Krakovský and that was the form which the registry offices used in 1989.
+Due to negligence on the part of state officials during the establishment of the Communist regime, the name was constantly stated inaccurately as Kolowrat-Krakovský and that was the form which the registry offices used in 1989.